Chapter 15:

 -That's your choice.

--Yes, but you'll have to be blindfolded and carried by me to ensure the safety and secrecy of this place.
+-Yes.
+But I'll have to ask you two to be blindfolded and let me carry you, to ensure the secrecy of this place.

 -I understand.
-Maintaining a place like this here is not an easy job.
+Maintaining a place like this in the middle of Aquila is no easy task.

 -I plan to return here three days before the Blood Feast.
-If you welcome me, is there a way to contact you again?
+If you still welcome us, is there a way to get in touch?

--Of course, if you're still alive, I will welcome you.
-If you want to contact me again, just prepare 16 silver coins and go to any Gray Dust tavern in any Rat Alley in Aquila.
-Add White Camellia scent to the Mermaid's Tears.
+-Of course.
+If you're still alive, you're always welcome.
+To get in touch, just prepare sixteen silver coins and go to the Gray Dust tavern in any Rat Alley in Aquila.
+Add the scent of White Camellia to the Mermaid's Tears.

 With that, Kaega placed a small bag on the table.